drandreaskrueger/coinbaseTestbed/README.md

 *Additional to those*:

 * In my .py code below ...
-I have *caught some exceptions* caused by wrong syntax, or implementation, while I was working through your [tutorial](https://developers.coinbase.com).
-You'll see them either in the [source code](cb/) or in the [output](output/).
+I have *caught some exceptions* caused by wrong syntax, or implementation, while I was working through your tutorial.
+If you are really interested to improve your tutorial, then you can find them either in the [source code](cb/) or in the [output](output/).
-* Please also read [my ideas](README-other-ideas.md) what else could be **useful extensions, for future versions of your API.**
+* Read [my ideas](README-other-ideas.md) what else could be **useful extensions, for future versions of your API.**

 I would have found more bugs, and suggestions - but I want to be appreciated too.
 Stopping this working-for-free now.
+Donate - and I might continue.

-## Working code
+## Correctly working code
 The main purpose of my .py code was to try out all explained functions once, so that I  better understand the whole coinbase system.
 Mission accomplished.
 But I am publishing it now, because it might help others.
 Intended for:
 * Coinbase newbies: Run these one by one, to see how coinbase works.
 * Coinbase devs: And which inconsistencies & typos I have found in the official (Python) tutorial.